 “Then I will draw near to you for judgment.
 I will be a swift witness against the sorcerers, against the adulterers, against those who swear falsely, against those who oppress the hired worker in his wages, the widow and the fatherless, against those who thrust aside the sojourner, and do not fear me, says the LORD of hosts.
 For I the LORD do not change; therefore you, O children of Jacob, are not consumed.”
 Malachi 3-5-6

-Continue to do good, repent often, and search your heart to make it holy and pure unto the Lord.
-Be what God intended you to be, a righteous Saint that looks to do as the Lord commands;
+Continue to do good, repent often, and search your heart to make it holy and pure, walking in His Spirit.
+Be what God intended you to be, a righteous Saint that looks to do as the Lord commands and beware of those whose hearts are rotten.

 “He has told you, O man, what is good; and what does the LORD require of you but to do justice, and to love kindness, and to walk humbly with your God?”
 Micah 6:8